aemysites/aemydocs/tutorial.md

 In this step, AEMY will upload the generated documents to your content source (SharePoint or DA).

+**Note**: For DA projects, you'll need an IMS token for this step.
+See [DA Projects: IMS Token Setup](support.md#da-projects-ims-token-setup) if you haven't set it up yet.

 1. Create a new issue
 2. **Title**: `Upload content`
 3. **Description**: `Upload the content using this download url [insert the lengthy URL AEMY gave you in the last step] and preview it`.